Afterlife1707/VSlices/README.md

 - Clamped freelook during vault and ledge hang states
 - Dynamic camera offset during ledge hang, smoothly interpolated in CalcCamera
 - Wall run camera tilt via CalcCamera override

+### Portal System

+A teleportation portal system that links pairs of portals in the level.

+- Portals are linked in pairs — entering one teleports the player to the other
+- Preserves player velocity and orientation through the portal transition
+- Configurable in Blueprint; portals are placed and linked directly in the level

+### NPC System

+A basic enemy NPC built on Unreal Engine's State Tree, with perception-driven behaviour.
+Behaviour can be customised.
+Right now, it does nothing when detected.

+- **Patrol** — NPC follows a set of patrol points during its default idle state
+- **Investigate** — Triggered by sound or sight perception; NPC moves to the last known location to search
+- **Chase** — NPC pursues the player when they are directly spotted
+- **Death** — NPC can be assassinated from behind; plays a default death animation and sound on kill

 ## Architecture

 ### Component-Based Design